Daylongs and Half-Days

 A program of meditation, contemplation, and teachings about the resonances and differences between science and the Dharma.
 It is not about neuroscience.
 Teachings touch into topics such as investigation, the role of an objective observer, and the limits of cognitive knowledge in the development of the heart.

+The whole series is linked above.
 Here are the individual pieces:

 Introduction, teaching on Investigation, Guided Meditation on observing breath, and Q&A